 At one point she was in a really unhealthy relationship that turned her depressed all of the time.
 I tried to be supportive, but it was painful just to be around her.
 She’d say horrible things.
 She didn’t hear anything I said about the way she was acting and how obviously unhappy she was.
 She just kept taking the ogre path and being almost menacing in her disdain for everything (including anything I was doing).
-What I was doing was facing my challenges head on and growing as an individual capable of Real Love and support.
+I was facing my challenges head on and growing as an individual capable of Real Love and support.
 And she wasn’t—she was in an extremely unhealthy codependent relationship she defended.
 We’d been the absolute closest of friends.
 All of the sudden I didn’t matter to her.
 It became clear to me what we’d been: some issues of mine were being supported by issues of hers.
 Mine were dissolving.
 She no longer needed my support because she had another codependent relationship to be in, and I wasn’t very dependent on her anymore because I was coming into myself!

 Step 2.
 Be Honest with Yourself

-I initially had a role to play in the relationship, in the discomfort of being there with her while she did things I don’t agree with on a fundamental level, then all of the sudden my role was gone.
+I initially had a role to play in the relationship, in the discomfort of being there with her while she did things I don’t agree with on a fundamental level, then all of a sudden my role was gone.
 I’d owned the experiences I was going through and grew out of our relationship.
 My heart hurt to leave, and I even tried to make amends, but she didn’t care.
 You will always get confirmation you did the right thing in walking away or staying, this was mine.
 And I know in my heart this is definitely not someone I would want in the kind of life I am trying to create.

-Is it Developing, or is it Stagnant?
+Q #3: Is it Developing, or is it Stagnant?